Physalium/FurnaceSimulator/README.md

 # FurnaceSimulator
 A simple app made to learn Swing and Java

-Features buttons to add fuel and to ignite the furnace.
+Features buttons to add fuel and to ignite the furnace

 Current fuel represents amount of seconds it will take before the furnace goes out